 - Broken security gate

-What’s more, while withholding rent is illegal in Texas, tenants have a right to “repair and deduct” if a landlord fails to take care of important repairs.
+What’s more, while withholding rent is illegal in Texas according to the law, tenants have a right to “repair and deduct” if a landlord fails to take care of important repairs.

 4. Privacy Rights Violation